Invarato/easy_binary_file/README.md

 ## Is useful for you?
-You would be so kind to consider the amount of hours puts in, the great effort and the resources expended in doing this project.
+Maybe you would be so kind to consider the amount of hours puts in, the great effort and the resources expended in doing this project.
 Thank you.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PWRRXZ2HETVG8&source=url)